Scientific inquiry and research

 - pediatric sleep

 In 2009, the sleep lab became home base to the University of Washington School of Nursing Center for Research on Management of Sleep Disturbances, (CRMSD) funded by the National Institutes of Health.
 The CRMSD’s mission is to promote research that addresses sleep disturbances by developing interventions and tools that increase sleep quality.
-The Center has produced dozens of scholarly articles and funded several pilot studies between 2009—2016.
+The Center has produced dozens of scholarly articles and funded more than 10 pilot studies between 2009-2021.

-The presence of the UW School of Nursing sleep lab has elevated sleep research at the School and beyond.
-The sleep lab and lab technicians’ expertise is available to researchers through our Laboratory Services offerings.
+The presence of the UUW School of Nursing Sleep Research Laboratory has elevated sleep research at the School and throughout the larger UW and Seattle communities.
+The sleep lab and lab technicians’ expertise is available to investigators through our Laboratory Services offerings.